digitaldeacon/memberhive/README.md

 ## Note
 MH2 is very much in Alpha status. **Help us develop this software!** Drop us an email (tomatosh at gmail com) and become a contributor.
 We'll supply you with the needed information (focus, standards, etc.).

 Also note that Material2 (material design for angular2) is also still under active development.
-Thinsg may change rather quiclly there.
+Things may change rather quickly there.
 So be patient :)
 ## Introduction
 Memberhive2 is the redevelopment of [Memberhive1](https://github.com/digitaldeacon/memberhive).
 We dropped the nodejs backend for a PHP based one, upgraded to Angular2 (using TypeScript) and swicthed to a RDBMS.
 All this make development quicker and more robust.

-Memberhive is a church relationship management system.
+Memberhive is a **church relationship management system** (CRMS).
 Out focus is facilitating pastoral relationships within small and mid-sized churches.

 Check out our [Roadmap](https://github.com/digitaldeacon/memberhive2/wiki/Roadmap) (no dates, see ceveat below).

 ## Caveat
-We started with memberhive in 2015 because it was hard to find a church management system that was mutli-lingual, had its focus on relations, was affordable, had a modern UI and was technologically not outdated.
+We started with MemberHive in 2015 because it was hard to find a church management system that was multi-lingual, had its focus on relationships, was affordable, had a modern UI and was technologically not outdated.

 If you are interested in some of the projects we looked at you should check this [page](https://github.com/digitaldeacon/memberhive2/wiki/Similar-Software).

 During the initial phase of our redevelopment in 2016 we came across a software that did exactly what we had planned to do.
 This software is called [ELVANTO](https://www.elvanto.com/eu/).
 Check it out and see if you want to use it.
 It is the kitchensink when it comes to church management.

 So why continue with this project?